Khalida Mamanova: Postwar

 From February 1946 until September 1950, she worked at the Kazakh Medical Institute as an assistant in the Department of Pathological Physiology.
 While working there, she completed the experimental part of her PhD thesis, but again the Bai origin became another obstacle in her way.
-She was denied the defence of her scientific work, and Khalida's mentor, professor, doctor of medical sciences Glozman O.S., advised her to go to Kyrgyzstan.
+She was denied the defense of her scientific work, and Khalida's mentor, professor, doctor of medical sciences Glozman O.S., advised her to go to Kyrgyzstan.
 Thanks to him, she managed to defend her work in Moscow and receive a diploma as a candidate in medical sciences.

 When the "Doctors' Plot" began throughout the country of Soviets, Khalida Yessenkulovna again came to the attention of well-known services – after all, she was the daughter of an enemy of the people.
 And then her mentors intervened.
 After some time she was sent to the department at the Karaganda Medical University in 1954, and when a former classmate of hers opened the medical institute in Aktyubinsk in 1959, the rector of the institute invited her to be the head of the department.
 She worked there for about twenty years, until 1977.

 In 1969, Khalida Mamanova, by the decision of the Higher Attestation Commission, became a Doctor of Medical Sciences.
 Her work-monograph (on oncological diseases) was read at the international congress in Paris.
 Many of her students became famous specialists and scientists.

 Returning from Moscow after defending her doctoral dissertation, Khalida Yessenkulovna initiated the creation of an ensemble of folk instruments, where students studied.
 She was called to the regional party committee and was accused of nationalism and undermining socialist enlightenment and education.
 She was also denied a working trip to Mexico and Central America.
 Nevertheless, they allowed her to visit socialist Bulgaria, which was her last trip.
 They sent a delegation of Aktobe doctors to the golden sands of Bulgaria.
 After several days of rest, the body of Khalida Mamanova was found early in the morning on the beach, far from the main resting places.